 Pumpkin Sourdough Babka

 Fall is in the air… And it means, pumpkin season has officially begun.
-Treat yourself and your family with this absolutely incredible and soft, sweet and pumpkin spicy babka made with stiff sourdough starter.
+Treat yourself and your family with this incredible pumpkin sourdough babka.
+Soft, sweet and a little bit spicy made with stiff sourdough starter.

 Ingredients